danitso/docker-control/README.md

 # Docker Control

-A simple command line utility for controlling Docker for Windows.
+A command line utility for controlling Docker for Windows.

 ## Motivation